Making sense of sciatica

 How do you treat sciatica to ease pain?

-We complete an assessment with each new patient to determine what positions and movements seem to aggravate or relieve their sciatic pain.
+We begin with a complete assessment of each patient to determine what positions and movements seem to aggravate or relieve their sciatic pain.

 Some treatment strategies that we typically suggest to help patients manage their sciatic pain at home include: